wp-plugins/contact-form-7-sms-addon/readme.txt

 Adds an SMS box to your contact form settings page, fill this in and you'll get a text message each time somebody fills out one of your forms.

-You need a [Mediaburst SMS API Account][mediaburst api] and some SMS credits to use this plugin.
+You need a [Mediaburst SMS API Account](http://www.mediaburst.co.uk/api/) and some SMS credits to use this plugin.

 = Requires =